ebi-ait/hca-ebi-wrangler-central/docs/SOPs/dataset_wrangling_SOP.md

 A request for an account should be files as [a new ticket](https://github.com/ebi-ait/hca-ebi-wrangler-central/issues/new?assignees=&labels=operations&template=new-contributor-account.md&title=contributor+account+for%3A+%3Ccontributor-name%3E) for the ingest team.
 The board is monitored regularly so the new ticket would be picked up within the day.

 ### Data upload Procedure
-These commands can be run by team members with "develoepr" role.
+These commands can be run by team members with "developer" role.
 - create an AWS user for them

 ```shell